kaby76/AntlrVSIX/README.md

 ## Planned for v8.0 (expected by 2 Aug 2020):

-* Add in XPath and S-expresion tree tools for less verbose tree rewrite code.
+* Add in XPath and S-expresion (CTree) tree tools for less verbose tree rewrite code.
 * Rewrite some of the existing transforms and analyses using XPath and S-expresions.